-Begin your kick-up by assume the same position as you did for your back to wall handstand in section 2.
+Begin your kick-up by assuming the same position as you did for your back-to-wall handstand in section 2.

-Start by gently kicking up to your handstand position not actually trying to reach the full position but rather as a means build confidence on your hands and also so you know how much effort it will take to kick off the ground into a perfect handstand position.
+Start by gently kicking up to your handstand position not actually trying to reach the full position but rather as a means to build confidence in your hands and also so you know how much effort it will take to kick off the ground into a perfect handstand position.

 As you kick harder and get closer to the handstand position just kick up slightly more until you find yourself getting into the perfect handstand position.